-The three primary treatment options for hyperthyroidism include medical therapy with Tapazole (methimazole), surgical removal of the affected thyroid gland or radioiodine therapy.
+The three primary treatment options for hyperthyroidism include medical therapy with methimazole (Tapazole or felimazole), surgical removal of the affected thyroid gland or radioiodine therapy.

 Surgery can have potential complications such as damage to the parathyroid gland primarily, anesthetic risks and risk of recurrence.

-Along with daily pilling, close monitoring of blood work is essential with Tapazole therapy and can involve annual costs.
+Along with daily pilling, close monitoring of blood work is essential with methimazole therapy and can involve annual costs.

-In rare cases (less than 5%) some cats may require a second treatment or develop hypothyroidism (under-active thyroid glands) that they will then need to take daily thyroid hormone supplements to compensate for.
+In rare cases (less than 5%) some cats may require a second treatment or develop hypothyroidism (under-active thyroid glands) for which they would need to take daily thyroid hormone supplement.

 - Why does my cat have to remain hospitalized for so long after treatment?